 Contributors and Benefactors

-Robert R. Prechter developed the Wave Principle into a popular method of market technical analysis and for creating the subject of socionomics.
+Robert R. Prechter developed the Socionomic Theory of Finance and the subject of socionomics.